thriveweb/greatstart2/content/defaultPages/learning-educational-programs-curriculum.md

       language, music, communications and problem-solving skills.
 And because 3-year old’s also have so much energy to burn, our exciting outdoor play areas offer plenty of room for active play.
-Your child will also have their own personal online learning portfolio in QK Journeys so you can see what they’ve been up to each day.
+Your child will also have their own personal online learning portfolio so you can see what they’ve been up to each day.
     title: Prekindergarten Education and Care
   - content: >-
       Our approved kindergarten program, with a bachelor qualified teacher,